Anna Was Here

 Publisher Description

 Ten-year-old Anna Nickel is moving from Colorado to Kansas, and she is not happy about leaving her friends behind!
-This is a moving, often humorous coming-of-age story about family, faith, God's love, and the meaning of home, perfect for fans of Katherine Paterson and The Penderwicks.
+This moving and often humorous middle grade novel is a coming-of-age story about family, faith, God’s love, and the meaning of home, perfect for fans of Katherine Paterson and The Penderwicks.

 PUBLISHERS WEEKLY